Please read the following, then click on the link at the bottom of this page to download, print and sign.

 Uninsured Patients / Out of Network Patients

 - Out of Network.
 You will pay the entire amount of your treatment on the day of service, then your insurance company will reimburse you directly.
+If you choose this option, we will treat you as a Self-Pay patient.

 If you are injured at work, you must contact your employer and notify them of the injury before we are allowed to treat you.
 We can only schedule an appointment for your work injury after we have authorization from your employer’s insurance.
 We then bill their Worker’s Compensation insurance carrier for your treatment, not yours.
 Warning: if your employer later concludes that the injury was not work-related, you (or your private insurance) will be responsible for paying the bill.